NafiurSiddiqui/Lara-ground/README.md

 # shortcut to migrate and model

 -   `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
 There are more flags you can find with `php artisan -help`

-# Clockwork and N+1 problem

--   `\Illuminate\Support\Facades\DB:listen($callback)` - you can listen to any incoming queries.
--   you need to pass the name of the request you are looking for in order to stop sending request for each and every name inside a loop.
-This is what N + 1 problem refers to.

-# DB Seeding

 ## Manual Seeding